China’s Xi draws ‘red line’ in Hong Kong

 Lam was selected by a pro-China committee, as were her predecessors, and is already being cast by critics as a China stooge in a city where many are angry at Beijing’s tightening grip on the freedoms of its nearly eight million people.

-His trip is his first since becoming leader in 2013 and comes three years after mass pro-democracy rallies crippled parts of the city for months.
+The trip was his first since becoming president in 2013 and comes three years after mass pro-democracy rallies crippled parts of the city for months.

 He also warned against anyone endangering Hong Kong’s constitution or using the city “to carry out infiltration and sabotage activities against the mainland.”

-The warning comes after the emergence of young activists calling for self-determination or even full independence for Hong Kong, which has infuriated Beijing.
+The message comes as young activists have emerged calling for self-determination or even full independence for Hong Kong, which has infuriated Beijing.

 Xi insisted that Hong Kong had “more extensive democratic rights and freedoms than at any other time in its history” and pledged to uphold its semi-autonomous status.